-&lt;sup>1 Source: Based on number of credit cards, calculated on the basis of information from DNB Payment statistics Retail payments, table t5.12nk, September 2014
+1 Source: Based on number of credit cards, calculated on the basis of information from DNB Payment statistics Retail payments, table t5.12nk, September 2014

-&lt;sup>2 Based on new mortgages production in euros; calculated on the basis of information from the Dutch land register (Kadaster), Hypotheken Scan, 2014
+2 Based on new mortgages production in euros; calculated on the basis of information from the Dutch land register (Kadaster), Hypotheken Scan, 2014

-&lt;sup>3 Based on aggregate savings and deposits in euros; calculated on the basis of information from DNB Domestic MFI-statistics, table 5.2.6, January 2015
+3 Based on aggregate savings and deposits in euros; calculated on the basis of information from DNB Domestic MFI-statistics, table 5.2.6, January 2015

-&lt;sup>4 Source: GfK (research company) online tracker; based on question 'which bank do you consider as your primary bank?'
+4 Source: GfK (research company) online tracker; based on question 'which bank do you consider as your primary bank?'
 2014

-&lt;sup>5 Source: Internal analysis based on publicly available information (company annual reports of peer banks, Investor relations presentations and press articles) and ABN AMRO MeesPierson has been considered number one Private Banking in the Netherlands in 2015 for the 13th consecutive year by peers (Euromoney)
+5 Source: Internal analysis based on publicly available information (company annual reports of peer banks, Investor relations presentations and press articles) and ABN AMRO MeesPierson has been considered number one Private Banking in the Netherlands in 2015 for the 13th consecutive year by peers (Euromoney)

-&lt;sup>6 Source: TNS NIPO Financiële Monitor survey with respect to 'primary bank' relationships, Q2 2015 (an industry wide used standard for survey)
+6 Source: TNS NIPO Financiële Monitor survey with respect to 'primary bank' relationships, Q2 2015 (an industry wide used standard for survey)

-&lt;sup>7 Source: Greenwich Large Corporate Banking 2014 Netherlands - Target Market LC
+7 Source: Greenwich Large Corporate Banking 2014 Netherlands - Target Market LC

-- "81% of active clients (age 18+) within Retail Banking have been with the bank for longer than 10 years.
-Retail Banking has a multi-channel business model offering its products and services through an extensive branch network of 285 branches (as of 30 June 2015), with approximately 90% of clients living within five kilometres of such a branch, as well as through five Advice & Service Centres (as of 31 December 2014) and digital channels." - 22.
-In the Section "The Issuer 1.
-ABN AMRO Bank N.V.", the following paragraph shall be inserted as the second paragraph of the section titled "1.3 Retail banking Main subsidiaries ABN AMRO Verzekeringen" on page 65: - "ABN AMRO Verzekeringen, through its subsidiaries, acts as an insurer and intermediary for life-and non-life insurances.
-Retail Banking receives commission payments for the sale of damage insurance.
-ABN AMRO acts as an intermediary for ABN AMRO Verzekeringen.
+ABN AMRO Verzekeringen.
 Based on a contract between ABN AMRO Pensions and the employer, ABN AMRO Pensions collects payment on a monthly basis from employers for the benefit of pension accrual for their individual employees.
 The defined contribution per employee is invested in lifecycle investment funds (the base case situation), or in a small range of investment funds (depending on the preference of the individual employee and based on his or her risk profile).
 In addition, ABN AMRO Pensions facilitates term life insurance and disability pensions.
 These products are distributed through individual actuarial advisers.
-ABN AMRO Pensions services nearly 200 corporate clients." - 23.
-In the Section "The Issuer 1.
-ABN AMRO Bank N.V.", the first sentence of the section titled "1.4 Private banking Business scope and clients" on page 66 shall be replaced in its entirety by the following sentence: - "Private Banking offers fully integrated financial advice and a broad array of services focused on wealth structuring, wealth protection and wealth transfer." - 24.
-In the Section "The Issuer 1.
-ABN AMRO Bank N.V.", the following sentence shall be added as the last sentence of the second paragraph of the section titled "1.4 Private banking Business scope and clients" on page 66: - "ABN AMRO's discretionary portfolio management has increased at a higher rate than the increase in total client assets in 2014 compared to 2013 and 2012.
-Client assets have grown at a CAGR of 10% since 2012." - 25.
-In the Section "The Issuer 1.
-ABN AMRO Bank N.V.", the following paragraphs shall be added as the last two paragraphs of the section titled "1.4 Private banking Business scope and clients" on page 67:
+ABN AMRO Pensions services nearly 200 corporate clients."

+22. In the Section "The Issuer - 1.
+ABN AMRO Bank N.V.", the first sentence of the section titled "1.4 Private banking - Business scope and clients" on page 33 shall be replaced in its entirety by the following sentence:

+"Private Banking offers fully integrated financial advice and a broad array of services focused on wealth structuring, wealth protection and wealth transfer."

+23. In the Section "The Issuer - 1.
+ABN AMRO Bank N.V.", the following sentence shall be added as the last sentence of the second paragraph of the section titled "1.4 Private banking - Business scope and clients" on page 33:

+"ABN AMRO's discretionary portfolio management has increased at a higher rate than the increase in total client assets in 2014 compared to 2013 and 2012.
+Client assets have grown at a CAGR of 10% since 2012."

+24. In the Section "The Issuer - 1.
+ABN AMRO Bank N.V.", the following paragraphs shall be added as the last two paragraphs of the section titled "1.4 Private banking - Business scope and clients" on page 33: